Summary

 Vocabulary focus

-This lesson focuses on practical vocabulary for discussing technology problems in the workplace.
-Key terms include verbs like reboot, crash, diagnose, and drop out, as well as nouns such as glitch, hardware, and cables.
-Students will practice using these words in context to describe common office tech issues clearly and accurately.
+This lesson introduces practical vocabulary for discussing technology problems in the workplace.
+Key terms include verbs like "reboot," "crash," "diagnose," and "drop out," as well as nouns such as "glitch," "hardware," and "cables."
+Students will learn to use these words accurately to describe common office tech issues.

 Grammar focus

-The main grammar point is using modal verbs to make polite suggestions and give advice.
-Students will learn the difference between using could and might for possibilities (e.g., 'You could try restarting it') and should for stronger, more direct advice (e.g., 'You should call IT support').
-The exercises provide structured practice for this essential function.
+The main grammar focus is on using modal verbs to make polite suggestions and give advice.
+Students will learn the difference between "could" and "might" for possibilities (e.g., "You could try restarting it") and "should" for stronger, more direct advice (e.g., "You should call IT support").
+This section provides structured practice for this essential communicative function.